RESEARCH

 [2] “Nonproliferation Information and Attitude Change: Experimental Evidence from South Korea”

-- Pre-PhD Research /Lead article with Jong Hee Park (SNU)
+• Pre-PhD research / Chapter from MA thesis / Lead article with Jong Hee Park (SNU)

 [1] “Correlates of South Korean Public Opinion on Nuclear Proliferation”

-- Pre-PhD Research / Lead Article with Man-Sung Yim (KAIST)
+• Pre-PhD research / Chapter from MA thesis / Lead Article with Man-Sung Yim (KAIST)